-A number of management and governance changes have been effected since 1 January 2018.
-Nicola Kane has been appointed as an Executive Director and Andreas Gottschling has been appointed as a Non-Executive Director.
-Andreas Gottschling is also a Non-Executive Director of Credit Suisse AG and CSG.
+A number of management and governance changes have been effected since 1 January 2019.
+John Devine has been appointed as Chair and Debra Davies has been appointed as a Non-Executive Director ('NED').
+Robert Endersby and Noreen Doyle have resigned as NEDs.